Mercy Works Connect

 The program also supports parents and mature age students through adult classes providing them with the opportunity to improve their spoken and written English.

-13 years on and Mercy Connect is now operating in three states across Australia; NSW, Victoria and Western Australia – with more than 270 volunteers supporting over 1400 students in 116 primary and secondary schools.
+13 years on and Mercy Works Connect is now operating in three states across Australia; NSW, Victoria and Western Australia – with more than 270 volunteers supporting over 1400 students in 116 primary and secondary schools.

-At Mercy Works we are very proud of our Mercy Connect program which benefits refugees and asylum seekers, while at the same time enriching the skills and experience of so many generous volunteers.
+At Mercy Works we are very proud of our Mercy Works Connect program which benefits refugees and asylum seekers, while at the same time enriching the skills and experience of so many generous volunteers.

 New South Wales Learn More

-Mercy Connect NSW
+Mercy Works Connect NSW

 You’ll play a role in overcoming racism in Australia and in breaking down cross-cultural barriers.